Munster Agricultural Society: History

-The showgrounds were formerly based in Ballintemple, Cork.
-Cork Corporation provided the land as a permanent home for the showground and the society spent £5,300 laying out the grounds and building the necessary structures.
+The showgrounds were formerly based in Ballintemple, Cork City.
+Cork Corporation originally provided the land as a permanent home for the showground and the society spent £5,300 laying out the grounds and building the necessary structures.
 The showgrounds opened in 1892.
+The showgrounds contained a detached, nine-bay double-height viewing stand, constructed circa 1895.
+This late Victorian pavilion-style structure contains timber detailing and a pitched corrugated roof.

+As described in The Cork International Exhibition, 1902-1903: A Snapshot of Edwardian Cork, the "Industrial Hall" utilised in the Cork International Exhibition was referred to as the "Lee Hall" of the Munster Agricultural Society.
 Part of the grounds became part of the rebuilt Páirc Uí Chaoimh.
 Cork City Council used the CPO (Compulsory Purchase Order) process to buy the land from the Munster Agricultural Society for €11.5 million, selling it on to the GAA for €1.5 million.
-Dan Boyle said that the Council’s sale to the GAA, being a non-public body, for a big loss, should be investigated by An Bord Pleanala.
+Dan Boyle said that the Council's sale to the GAA, being a non-public body, for a big loss, should be investigated by An Bord Pleanala.
 Attempting to buy back the lease from the society, in 2006, barrister for Cork City Council, Pearse Sreenan, said the rental of storage space for cars and tiles at the showgrounds to two commercial companies was not in accordance with the objectives of the Munster Agricultural Society (MAS) and thus in breach of its lease agreement.
 Cork City Council sought to buy out the lease from the MAS through a CPO in order to develop the site as a park.
 Having leased the grounds in 1892, by 2009 there were 75 years remaining on the lease at the time of the CPO.
 It emerged that a substantial amount of non-hazardous waste had been found buried on the showgrounds site.
 As of 2009, the council's Environment Directorate was investigating the matter.

 Members of the organisation's General Council (formerly the General Committee), have represented different parts of Munster.
 In 1931, Edward MacLysaght represented Clare, Ross McGillicuddy represented Kerry and Major-General Sir George Franks represented Limerick.
 The Earl of Kenmare was involved in the MAS during this period.

 Capt.
 T.A Clarke was elected president of the society in 1919 and remained so until his death in 1936.
 He was succeeded by his brother, E.J Clarke.

 The work of the society was discussed in a parliamentary debate of the Northern Ireland Senate in 1921.
 Also that year, Capt.
 T.A Clarke, with Mr. H.T Ryan, F.R.C.V.S, spoke on behalf of the MAS at a meeting of the U.K Commonwealth Shipping Committee.
 In 1922, Clarke, in the capacity of president, along with the city solicitor, dealt with Henry Ford to build the Centre Park Road in the Marina, Cork.